Winter Shed Care is pretty easy. Here, we’ll look at some simple tips for keeping you sleek shed in super condition over the darkest, coldest months.

 Top Tip: Leaf mulch is twice as rich in nutrients as manure, pound for pound.
 If you’re the farming type, use it well.
 If you’re not the farming type, get it into the brown bin.

 8. Have a torch handy

-Winter Shed Care also involves caring for you.
-December hosts the shortest day of the year.
-But that darkness means there’s a great chance of bumping your head in the shed in the dark (or being attacked by a vampire).
+Winter Shed Care also involves caring for yourself.
+The lack of light means there’s a great chance of bumping your head in the dark (or being attacked by a vampire).
 So keep a torch handy inside the shed.
-We’ll be stocking some lovely internal lights in 2020 here at Sheds Direct Ireland, so keep an eye out for them too.
+We also stock motion sensor LED lights that are super handy and easy to keep your noggin unbumped in the dark.